Spring 2016 Recovery Yoga!

 - Counseling is available at the Center for Counseling and Student Development which is located above the bookstore in the Perkins Student Center.
 To make an appointment with an intake counselor, call the Counseling Center at 302-831-2141.

 - If you are struggling with sexual abuse that occurred during childhood, you may wish to contact SOAR, Survivors Of Abuse in Recovery, at 302-655-3953.
 SOAR offers both individual and group counseling and functions on a sliding-fee scale for those without insurance.

-- S.O.S. or the Counseling Center can make referrals to counselors in private practice who specialize in these topics.
+- The S.O.S.
+Coordinator or the Counseling Center can make referrals to counselors in private practice in the community who specialize in these topics.
 Call Student Wellness & Health Promotion and ask to speak to Angela for a referral, 302-831-3457.
 Or call the Counseling Center at 302-831-2141.